swiss-art-research-net/skkg-pipeline/README.md

 * generate-example-record-multimedia:         Generates an example record for developing the mapping in the X3ML editor
 * generate-example-record-object:             Generates an example record for developing the mapping in the X3ML editor
 * generate-example-record-person:             Generates an example record for developing the mapping in the X3ML editor
+* generate-field-definitions:                 Generates the field definitions for the platform based on the fieldDefinitions.yml file
 * ingest-classifications:                     Ingest classifications into the triplestore
 * ingest-items:                               Ingest items for all modules.
 Add --debug true To see the response from the triplestore
 * ingest-multimedia-items:                    Ingests the multimedia items into the triplestore